China Hotels Reservation

 04-Sep-2008 -

-Nanning, Sept.
+NANNING, Sept.
 3 (Xinhua) -- China has launched a steel-making project in the southern Guangxi Zhuang Autonomous Region that will have an annual production capacity of 30 million tons, with the formal establishment of the Guangxi Iron and Steel Group here on Wednesday.

 The group is a joint venture between Wuhan Iron and Steel Group, China's fourth largest steel maker based in Hubei Province, and the Guangxi regional administration of state-owned assets.